This page will help you understand Maine alcohol laws and avoid expensive fines or even jail. Also wasted time and legal

 Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.

 The penalty for possessing an unregistered or unlabeled keg is a fine up to $500.
 For destroying the label on a keg, it’s a fine up to $1,000 and/or six months in jail

 Penalties for violating Maine alcohol laws about driving can include the required use of an ignition interlock device (IID).
-An IID prevents a vehicle from starting if the driver’s breath contains alcohol fumes.
+An IID prevents the engine from starting if the driver’s breath contains alcohol fumes.
 An IID is very expensive.
 Needless to say, the offender pays all costs.
 Judges can also require alcohol education or treatment for alcohol abuse.

 D. Boating and Alcohol